 If ReturnToWorkSA or a self-insured employer decides not to give you access to a claims file, you can apply to the relevant agency for an internal review of the decision.

 If you are not satisfied with the results, you may ask Ombudsman SA to conduct an external review of the decision.

 Our review is limited to whether or not the claims file you requested is subject to any of the three exemptions listed above.

 The Ombudsman can confirm, vary or reverse the organisation’s original decision as a result of his review.

 Before we can consider your request for an external review, you must apply to ReturnToWorkSA or self-insured employer for an internal review of the decision and receive a written notification of the results.

 Your request to the Ombudsman must be made within 30 days of your receiving that notification.

-If you would like to apply for a Claims File Review, please complete the Claims File Review form and return it to us.
+If you would like to apply for a claims file access review, please complete the online form.